stephbois/stephbois.github.io/README.md

 **Technical Skills:** SQL, Python, R, NoSQL Databases, R Studio, Hadoop and MapReduce frameworks, SAS, MongoDB, SPSS, Relational Database,  XQuery, XPath

 **Professional Summary**
-- High-performing bilingual Nutrition and Food BASc graduate with 3 years academic experience in reserch and data collection, analysis, and reporting.
+- High-performing bilingual Nutrition and Food BASc graduate with 3 years academic experience in research and data collection, analysis, and reporting.
 - Detail-oriented and skilled in accurate data collection, cleaning, manipulation and analysis as evidenced through experience as a research assistant and exemplified through various coursework assignments.
 - Demonstrated understanding of machine learning and predictive modeling through university projects.
 - Strong communication skills and fluency in both French and English as demonstrated through language tutoring positions and providing healthcare services to clients in both languages.